xiaojielei/tp/docs/UserGuide.md

 --- Income Management ---
-add income <AMOUNT> / <SOURCE>                               Adds an income record. delete income <INDEX>                                        Deletes an income record by index. view income                                                  Lists all income records.
+add income <AMOUNT> / <SOURCE>                               Adds an income record. delete income <INDEX>                                        Deletes an income record
+                                                             by index.
+view income                                                  Lists all income records.

 --- Expense Management ---
-add expense <AMOUNT> / <DESCRIPTION> / <CATEGORY>            Adds an expense record. delete expense <INDEX>                                       Deletes an expense record by index. view expense                                                 Lists all expense records.
+add expense <AMOUNT> / <DESCRIPTION> / <CATEGORY>            Adds an expense record. delete expense <INDEX>                                       Deletes an expense record
+                                                             by index.
+view expense                                                 Lists all expense records.

 --- Savings Management ---
-add savings <AMOUNT>                                         Adds a savings record. delete savings <INDEX>                                       Deletes a savings record by index. transfer savings <FROM_INDEX> <TO_INDEX> <AMOUNT>            transfers a specified amount from one savings record to another. view savings                                                 Lists all savings records.
+add savings <AMOUNT>                                         Adds a savings record. delete savings <INDEX>                                       Deletes a savings record
+                                                             by index.
+transfer savings <FROM_INDEX> <TO_INDEX> <AMOUNT>            transfers a specified amount
+                                                             from one savings record to
+                                                             another.
+view savings                                                 Lists all savings records.

 --- Summary Management ---
-view summary                                                 Lists all income, expense and saving records.
+view summary                                                 Lists all income, expense
+                                                             and saving records.

 --- Savings Goals ---
-savings goal set <AMOUNT> / <DESCRIPTION>                    Sets a new savings goal. savings goal view                                            Views all current savings goals. savings goal update <INDEX> / <AMOUNT> / <DESCRIPTION>       Updates an existing savings goal. savings goal delete <INDEX>                                  Deletes a savings goal by index. exit savings                                                 exited savings function
+savings goal set <AMOUNT> / <DESCRIPTION>                    Sets a new savings goal. savings goal view                                            Views all current
+                                                             savings goals.
+savings goal update <INDEX> / <AMOUNT> / <DESCRIPTION>       Updates an existing
+                                                             savings goal.
+savings goal delete <INDEX>                                  Deletes a savings goal
+                                                             by index.
+exit savings                                                 exited savings function

 --- Funds Alerts ---
-alert set <AMOUNT>                                           Sets the warning threshold for low available funds.
+alert set <AMOUNT>                                           Sets the warning threshold
+                                                             for low available funds.

 --- General Commands ---
 help                                                         Displays this help message.
 ===============================
 ```
+_Note: Some of the explanations for the help display have been appended to the next line to prevent being cutoff in pdf format._
 ### Help Command Details

 The HelpDisplay component: